claabs/puppeteer-extra-plugin-portal/readme.md

 # puppeteer-extra-plugin-portal

 A [puppeteer-extra](https://github.com/berstend/puppeteer-extra) plugin that hosts a webserver to remotely view puppeteer sessions.
+Essentially opening a "portal" to the page.

 ## Install